wisilva/CS_4641_Project/README.md

 ### Naive Bayes
 The Naive Bayes Classifier is our first supervised technique and only supervised classifier for the midterm checkpoint.
 Naive Bayes fits probability distrubutions, in this case Gaussian Distributions to the dataset.
 The model assumes each feature is independent, and it examines the likelihood of each feature of a given transaction to give a likelohood that the transaction is fraud.

 With the Naive Bayes (Gaussian) classifier, it is especially interesting to look at how an imbalance in the training set will affect the algorithm, as the priors are calculated immediately from the data itself.
-I will run the algorithm at multiple ratios of MajoritySet:MinoritySet (legitimate transactions and fraudulent transactions respectively) to see how this affects the various evaluation scores of the model.## Results and Discussion
+I will run the algorithm at multiple ratios of MajoritySet:MinoritySet (legitimate transactions and fraudulent transactions respectively) to see how this affects the various evaluation scores of the model.

 ## Results
 After cleaning the data, the three highest variance features were identified via Principle Component Analysis.
 The graph below graphs the data points as a function of those components.
 The yellow points are fraudulent cases.